cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 For further reference on elliptic curves, consult {{CFADLNV05}} or {{W08}}.

 Let F be the finite field GF(q) of prime characteristic p.
 In most cases F is a prime field, so q = p.
-Otherwise, F is a field extension, so q = p^m for an integer m > 1.
-This document writes elements of field extensions in a primitive element or polynomial basis, i.e., as a vector of m elements of GF(p) written in ascending order by degree.
+Otherwise, F is an extension field, so q = p^m for an integer m > 1.
+This document writes elements of extension fields in a primitive element or polynomial basis, i.e., as a vector of m elements of GF(p) written in ascending order by degree.
 The entries of this vector are indexed in ascending order starting from 1,